nick963/clockapp-macos-help/index.md

 ### Viewing JSON

-Use the <string>JSON → Open…</strong> to load additional clocks that conform to the app’s schema.
-You can inspect and learn from the existing JSON.
+Use the <string>JSON → Show JSON…</strong> You can inspect and learn from the existing JSON.
+You can also copy the JSON to the <strong>Clipboard</string>.